Shai2u/filterbyselection/README.md

 # Filter by Selection - Your QGIS Fitler buddy!

-Quick and intutitive way to filter a lyer or reset a fitler based on a selection from a reference laeyr
+Quick and intutitive way to filter a lyer or reset a fitler based on a selection from a reference layer

 ![Image](media/example.png)